soramitsu/vue-kakuyaku/packages/core/README.md

 )
 ```

-The key might be `boolean` in case when you need just to toggle the scope's existence:
+The key might be `boolean` if you only need to toggle the scope's existence:

 ```ts
 const enabled = ref(false)